ditojs/dito/docs/application.md

 app.startOrExit()
 ```

-Dito.js Applications can register custom keywords and formats for JSON schema
+Dito.js applications can register custom keywords and formats for JSON schema
 validation.
-In order to do so, a Validator instance needs to be provided.
+In order to do so, a `Validator` instance needs to be provided.

 See [Validator](./validator.md) and [Model Properties](./models.md#properties)
 for more information on JSON schema validation.